Soundsight Headphones is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The output jacks include three 3.5 mm headphone jacks, one of which is a normal stereo output and the other two are for balanced headphones.
 On the left is a gain switch and a DSEE HX audio gain switch.
 There are long rubber strips on the top and bottom of the case to prevent the PHA-3 from getting scratched.

-In addition, the DSEE HX feature is designed to improve the sound quality of compressed files and can be activated by a switch on the device.
+The DSEE HX feature is designed to improve the sound quality of compressed files and can be activated by a switch on the device.
 Overall, it works well, with better saturation at higher volume levels and louder sound.
-Even though the five-hour battery life is a bit rough, it results from very good quality amplification.
+Even though the five-hour battery life is a bit short, it results from very good quality amplification.
 A three-position gain selector also allows wide compatibility with many headphones and earbuds.

 Since the power of the device is not the best part of the amplifier, nor its versatility in the area, the sound quality should offer excellent musicality.
 The 32-ohm headphones deliver a maximum of 100 milliwatts per channel with an unbalanced connection, compared to 320 milliwatts with a balanced connection.
 With an unbalanced connection, the average power per channel is 100 milliwatts.
 With an unbalanced connection, you will have to sacrifice headphones with below-average sensitivity.

-When the PHA-3 is used with the Meze Audio 99 Classics or the HiFiMan HE-300, the sound detail is fantastic for a portable device.
+When the PHA-3 headphone amp is used with the Meze Audio 99 Classics or the HiFiMan HE-300, the sound detail is fantastic.
 It is almost neutral, with no noticeable harmonics or irregularities.
 If the PHA-3 were $200-$300 cheaper, we wouldn’t have any complaints, but complaints do arise because we wished for more, considering it’s an expensive device.
 But it’s also important to not forget that there aren’t many high-end portable amplifiers with DAC capabilities that are as powerful and compact as PHA-3.

 With the Sennheiser HD 650 or Sennheiser HD 660 S, the music is interesting, loud, detailed, and three-dimensional.
 But that’s not all; I found that using monitor headphones like the AKG K701 gave me the kind of sound I was hoping to get with the EQ and various enhancement software.